 In 2019, the average cost of a ransomware attack was estimated to be $3.86 million, with a business being attacked every 11 seconds.
 According to Gartner, as much as 75% of IT organizations will face ransomware attacks by 2025.

 Companies are coming to terms with the reality that ransomware is becoming an economical and profitable business placing the IT industry at risk.
 Even with cyberinsurance, carriers oftentimes pay the ransom as opposed to expending funds to help a company recover data.
 Therefore, it comes as no surprise that ransomware will continue to impact more companies.

 The reality is that most businesses test restore after a data breach occurs.
 The idea of breaking down a functioning data system then restoring it for testing purposes is not only expensive but a risk most businesses are unwilling to take.
-Testing data systems is a business decision that deserves enterprise-wide attention and crucial to any strategic goal.
+Testing data systems is a business decision that deserves enterprise-wide attention and is crucial to any strategic goal.

 Back IT up

 Should IT leaders, then, budget for ransomware?
 Not entirely.

 The crucial defense against ransomware is a robust system of backups.
 If a company has a secure backup system and performs routine testing, then recovering your data will not be so cumbersome and equate to less than paying the ransom.
 However, the key is to act now.

 The predominance of ransomware that destroys your system’s backup or uses your company’s data for extortion brings into light the importance of having controls in place to handle the complexities of a data breach.
 Deploying the right control for your business is a quantifiable business decision that starts with the right tools for an assessment.